influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-organizations.md

 ## About Chronograf organizations

-> ***Note:*** Support for organizations and distinct users with role-based access control is new in Chronograf 1.4.
+> ***Note:*** Support for organizations and user roles is available in Chronograf 1.4 or later.
+First, OAuth 2.0 authentication must be configured (if it is, you'll see the Chronograf Admin tab).
+For more information, see [managing security] (https://docs.influxdata.com/chronograf/latest/administration/managing-security/).

->
-> For information about the new user roles and SuperAdmin status, see [Managing Chronograf users](/chronograf/latest/administration/managing-chronograf-users/).
+For information about the new user roles and SuperAdmin status, see [Managing Chronograf users](https://docs.influxdata.com//chronograf/latest/administration/managing-chronograf-users/).

 A Chronograf organization is a collection of Chronograf users who share common Chronograf-owned resources, including dashboards, InfluxDB connections, and Kapacitor connections.
 Organizations can be used to represent companies, functional units, projects, or teams.
 Chronograf users can be members of multiple organizations.